 New York State Sues, With Local Support

 New York State filed a lawsuit against the EPA.
 The suit—filed by Attorney General Letitia James, the DEC, and Governor Andrew Cuomo—asserts the EPA violated federal law when, in April, despite the indication that concentrations of PCB remain dangerously high in the Hudson River, it issued a “Certificate of Completion” to GE indicating that GE’s PCB clean-up efforts were complete.

-Dutchess, Ulster, and Greene Counties are supporting the lawsuit and will file an amicus curiae brief with the U.S. District Court for the Northern District of New York.
+Dutchess, Ulster, Greene, and Columbia Counties are supporting the lawsuit and will file an amicus curiae brief with the U.S. District Court for the Northern District of New York.
 Assemblymember Didi Barrett wrote a public comment urging the EPA to continue active remediation efforts in the Upper Hudson as well to investigate PCBs in the Mid and Lower Hudson.
 Congressman Antonio Delgado has also spoken out against the EPA decision.

 Columbia County Discussion